NvdB31/nuxt-editable/README.md

 ### 8. Add a user to the editor
 You'll typically want to allow users to log in to the editor.
 You can provide the currently logged in user through the `user` prop.
 On the built-version of your Nuxt app, the Editor will default to a login screen if the `user` has not been provided.
 The editor emits a `login` and `logout` event for you to handle accordingly.

-## Enabling live previews
+## Enabling the Highlighter
-Allowing users to click and navigate to the editable item directly provides for a great editor UX.
+Allowing users to highlight and click to navigate to the editor item directly makes for a great UX.
 To enable this, you need to provide the editor a hint to which `collection` and unique `ID` your item refers to.
 To make this easy, the module exposes a `v-editable` directive to your Nuxt app.
 Example:

 ```html
 <h1 v-editable="{ collection: 'posts', id: '23984832' }">Some great post title</h1>